nosvemos9/nosvemos9/README.md

 - 🌱  I'm also expanding my skills in backend with Python
 - 🚀 I'm currently working on elevator system simulations and algorithm-based projects in Java.
 - 📫 How to reach me [melihcagliyan5@gmail.com]
-- ⚡ About me  If I don't know, I'll learn.